Kaggle/kaggle-api/README.md

 Example:

-`kaggle competitions list -s music`
+`kaggle competitions list -s health`

 ##### Submit to a competition